 It has been reported that depression is one of the leading causes of disability worldwide.
 It is commonly defined as persistent sad or depressed mood in a 2-week period according to DSM-IV-TR.

-Meanwhile, it has been accompanied by loss in pleasure to previous interests, disturbed sleep (hypersomnia or insomnia), loss in appetite (some may experience anorexia or overeating), negative concept of self or low esteem, and some relational problems or withdrawal due to excessive guilt or anxiety.
-Persistent ideation of dying or suicidal thoughts may also be manifested which brings client at risk for potential self- harm due to this.
+Meanwhile, it has been accompanied by a loss in pleasure to previous interests, disturbed sleep (hypersomnia or insomnia), loss in appetite (some may experience anorexia or overeating), negative concept of self or low esteem, and some relational problems or withdrawal due to excessive guilt or anxiety.
+Persistent ideation of dying or suicidal thoughts may also be manifested which brings the client at risk for potential self-harm due to this.

-Depression Nursing plan of care should address the client’s ability to view self and living life positively, expressing self appropriately, securing safety, maintaining and promoting health and care to self and re-establishing relationship or interaction with other people.
+Depression Nursing plan of care should address the client’s ability to view self and living life positively, expressing self appropriately, securing safety, maintaining and promoting health and care to self and re-establishing relationships or interactions with other people.

 Depression Nursing Care Plan-Self-Esteem Disturbance